+'''

 Let's run a few examples.

 We'll start with the -s command line option (second bullet).
-Run art without it (again), for comparison (or recall its output from Table 8.1): \$ art -c hello.fcl To see what you should expect given the following input file, check Table 8.1, then run: \$ art -c hello.fcl -s inputFiles/input02 data.root Notice that the 10 events in this output are from run 2 subRun 0, in contrast to the previous printout which showed events from run 1.
-Notice also that the command line specification overrode that in the FHiCL file.
-The -s (lower case) command line syntax will only permit you to specify a single filename.
-This time, edit the source parameter set inside the hi.fcl file (first bullet); change it to: 15 source : { module_type : RootInput 17 : ["inputFiles/input01_data.root", fileNames 18 "inputFiles/input02 data.root"] 19 maxEvents 20 } 21 (Notice that you also added maxEvents: -1.)
-The names of the two in-22 put files could have been written on a single line but this example shows that newlines are treated simply as white space.
-Check Table 8.1 to see what you should expect, then rerun art as follows: \$ art -c hi.fcl You will see 20 lines from the HelloWorld module; you will also see messages from art at the open and close operations on each input file.
-Back to the -s command-line option, run: \$ art -c hi.fcl -s inputFiles/input03_data.root This will read only inputFiles/input03_data.root and will ignore the two files specified in the hi.fcl.
-The output from the HelloWorld module 32 will be the 15 events from the 3 subRuns of run 3.
+Run art without

+it (again), for comparison (or recall its output from Listing 9.1):

+$ art -c hello.fcl

+To see what you should expect given the following input file, check Table 9.1,

+then run:

+$ art -c hello.fcl -s inputFiles/input02 data.root

+Notice that the 10 events in this output are from run 2 subRun 0, in contrast

+to the previous printout which showed events from run 1.
+Notice also that the

+command line specification overrode that in the FHiCL file.
+The -s (lower case)

+command line syntax will only permit you to specify a single filename.

+This time, edit the source parameter set inside the hi.fcl file (first bullet);

+change it to:

+13

+source : {

+module_type : RootInput

+15

+: [ "inputFiles/input01_data.root",

+fileNames

+16

+"inputFiles/input02 data.root" ]

+17

+18

+maxEvents

+19

+(Notice that you also added maxEvents: -1.)
+The names of the two input

+files could have been written on a single line but this example shows that, in

+FHiCL, newlines are treated simply as white space.

+Check Table 9.1 to see what you should expect, then rerun art as follows:

+$ art -c hi.fcl

+You will see 20 lines from the HelloWorld module; you will also see messages

+from art at the open and close operations on each input file.

+Back to the -s command-line option, run:

+$ art -c hi.fcl -s inputFiles/input03_data.root

+This will read only inputFiles/input03_data.root and will ignore the

+two files specified in the hi.fcl.
+The output from the HelloWorld module

+30

+will be the 15 events from the 3 subRuns of run 3.

 There are several ways to specify multiple files at the command line.
+One

+choice is to use the -S (upper case) [--source-list] command line option

+33

-One choice is to use the -S (upper case) [--source-list] command line option (third bullet) which takes as its argument the name of a text file containing the ROOT input filename(s), e.g., inputs.txt. %\$ ls inputFiles/.root | head -3 > inputs.txt
+(third bullet) which takes as its argument the name of a text file containing the

+34

+filename(s) of the input event-data file(s).
+An example of such as file has been

+provided, inputs.txt.
+Look at the contents of this file:

+$ cat inputs.txt

+inputFiles/input01_data.root

+'''